Prapti-044/color-perception-study/colormap-makeup/assets/introduction.md

 ### What You Will Do

-During this study, you will be presented with **a series of visual plots** and asked to respond to questions based on your **perception of colors**.

-We ask that you answer **to the best of your ability**, relying on your natural perception and judgment.
+You will see **visual plots** and answer questions about your **color perception**.
+Please respond as accurately as you can based on your natural judgment.

-The purpose of this study is to explore how individuals perceive and respond to different colors.
+The study aims to understand how people perceive and interpret colors.

-By analyzing your responses, we aim to gain a better understanding of the ways in which people interpret color information and how color perception may vary across individuals.

-Your participation is voluntary, and your responses will remain **anonymous**.
 Please take your time and answer each question carefully.

 When you are ready, you may proceed to the study.